Delivering at St John of God Bunbury

 All midwives, GP Obstetricians and Specialist Obstetricians are able to provide antenatal care.
 A select group of midwives and GP obstetricians can book you into your chosen hospital for delivery of your baby – you will need to check.
 Specialists also have admitting rights to the hospitals and with GP Obstetricians, take part in an emergency on-call service.
 Most specialists are also practising gynaecological surgeons.

 Midwives look after low risk pregnancies and GP Obstetricians look after low and some higher risk pregnancies.
 Specialist obstetricians are able to care for both low and high risk pregnancies and can manage all eventualities during your delivery – although it is worth noting that the cut off for delivery of babies in Bunbury is 35 weeks.
 Effective management of your pregnancy and these difficulties during birth can influence things such as the health of your baby and how quickly you recover from the birthing process.

 Due to their more extensive scope of practice, specialist obstetric care is generally the most expensive model of care.

 Private patients – both shared-care and sole-care – can have up to 10 midwife appointments included in the pregnancy management fee.

 Midwife appointments can be a great opportunity to discuss questions about pregnancy and birth, monitor your health and gain reassurance.
 We urge you to make additional appointments if you feel anxious or worried about your pregnancy.

-Private Delivered Shared-care may be more appropriate than Private Sole-care and you are urged to consider what your needs are before you decide what care option to choose.
+Private delivered shared-care may be more appropriate than private sole-care; please consider your needs before you decide what care option to choose.

 Hopefully we have answered many of the questions that you may have had but please contact us if you need any further answers.